Convex and Nonconvex Sublinear Regression with Application to Data-driven Learning of Reach Sets

-Fig. \ref{Ex3d} depicts the learnt support functions over $\mathbb{S}^2$, visualized in spherical coordinates, for the reach set $\mathcal{X}_t$ of dynamics \eqref{ex1} at $t = 2$ s, using the proposed sublinear regression with ISNN and QP-LP.
+Fig. \ref{fig:InputSamplePaths} shows a subset of the constrained GP-generated input sample paths $\{u_{i}(t)\}_{i=1}^{n_x}\in\mathcal{U}$ for this example.
+Fig. \ref{Ex3d} depicts the learnt support functions over $\mathbb{S}^2$, visualized in spherical coordinates, for the reach set $\mathcal{X}_t$ of dynamics \eqref{ex1} at $t = 2$ s, using the proposed sublinear regressions ISNN and QP.
 The support functions resulting from the ISNN are depicted for three different number of epochs: 5, 20 and 40 epochs.
-As expected, increasing the number of epochs makes the ISNN solutions approach the QP-LP solution.
+As expected, increasing the number of epochs makes the ISNN solutions approach the QP solution.

-Overall, we find that QP-LP results in a more robust estimation w.r.t. the input data compared to the ISNN.
-However, Table \ref{tab:table} reveals that the training time for QP-LP is considerably higher (approx. 10 times) than that of ISNN.
-The computational time comparison reported in Table \ref{tab:table} are for 10 different random sampling instances with fixed cardinality $(n_x,n_y)=(500,200)$ while keeping all other simulation settings fixed.
+Overall, we find that solving the QP results in a more robust estimation w.r.t. the input data compared to the ISNN.
+However, since the number of constraints in QP \eqref{QP} is quadratic in $n_y$, we observe that the training time for QP is considerably higher (approx. 10 times) than that of ISNN.
+A computational time comparison is reported in Table \ref{tab:table} for 10 different random sampling instances with fixed cardinality $(n_x,n_y)=(500,200)$ while keeping all other simulation settings fixed.